keighrim/kaldi-yesno-tutorial/README.md

 ```
 `<INPUT_DIR>` and `<OUTPUT_DIR>` are the same as above.

-**Note** that these commands are all pipelines through Kaldi binaries.
+**Note** that these shell scripts (`.sh`) are all pipelines through Kaldi binaries.
 To see which commands were actually executed, see log files in `<OUTPUT_DIR>`.
 Or even better, see inside the scripts.
 For details on specific Kaldi commands, refer to [the official documentation](http://kaldi-asr.org/doc/tools.html).

 ### Monophone model training